vvaquero/fastai_docker/README.md

 3\.
 Spawn a docker container by entering the following in a terminal:

 `docker run --runtime=nvidia --init -it -p 8888:8888 -v $CODE:/code -v $DATA:/data -w="/code/fastai" vvaquero/fastai`

+NOTE: at the moment the latest docker hosted in the cloud has the 'base' tag, so the last command should be `vvaquero/fastai:base`

 4\.
 Start the Jupyter notebook server by entering the following bashrc created ALIAS into the container's terminal: